BigVikingGames/zfs-freight-service/README.md

 based heavily off [CWSpear/local-persist](https://github.com/CWSpear/local-persist) and currently only supports single nodes.
 Basic implementation of the volume API should be complete.
 The eventual goal is to provide a robust ZFS-based volume manager for Docker clusters.

+It's worth noting that ZFS slices created by this plugin are __not destroyed__ when a volume is removed.
+This also means that you will get an error if you attempt to create the same named volume again.

 ## Install

 ```